Last updated on July 24th, 2022 at 12:22 pm

 11. Take a Boat Ride To The Sea Caves

-One of the best ways to enjoy a day in Polignano a Mare is by joining a boat tour to the countless sea caves that are situated at the foot of the town’s cliffs.
+One of the best ways to enjoy a day in Polignano a Mare is by joining a boat trip to the countless sea caves that are situated at the foot of the town’s cliffs.
 Seeing Polignano a Mare from the water will offer you a unique view that few have seen.
 If weather permits, you can also enjoy a swim in the Adriatic’s crystal clear waters.

 12. Splurge on a Special Dining Experience

 If you feel like splurging on an, admittedly, unique experience, then you should consider dining at Grotta Palazzese, a high-end restaurant situated inside a beautiful cave.
-We feel the need to let you in on the drawbacks though.
-A 3-course meal will set you back about 200€ per person, you can’t sit at your table for more than 2 hours and there is a strict-ish dress code.
+Keep in mind that you can’t sit at your table for more than 2 hours and there is a strict-ish dress code.

 Planning a trip to Polignano a Mare?